Zarcolio/flipperzero/README.md

 # Duckyscript
 Ducky script for Bad USB on the Flipper Zero

-PowerShell/

-* Create-PwdDictAttack.ps1 - Creates a Ducky script that tries a list of passwords, for example against the Windows logon screen.
-Delay and wait time/method are configurable.
-* Escape-DeadKeysAltcode.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (replaces STRING with ALTCODE if a dead key is detected).
-* Escape-DeadKeysRepeat.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (each dead key is repeated).
-* Generate-PinCodes.ps1 - Generates 4 number pin codes, easy to remember pin codes first.

 Ducky script/

 * Exfill-Wifi-Pwd-Win10.txt - Steals wifi passwords (uptil win10, win11 needs admin for all passwords), exfills it via http://127.0.0.1 (edit this) and cleans up last opened MRU listing ("powershell").
 Press button to close MS Edge.